SEO – Search Engine Optimization

 How to setup the Search Engine Optimization settings

 Fill out the Title Tag section by using the example structure we’d use for this page – think smaller to larger.
-Page title, then the department and then Providence College.
+Page title, then the department separated by the “pipe” character.
 Please see the example below.

-We set up Title tags with this structure for a reason- it shows the relationship of the page, to the department, to Providence College- linking them to each other and highlighting that relationship as it’s displayed on the various search engines.
+We set up Title tags with this structure for a reason- it shows the relationship of the page, to the department linking them to each other and highlighting that relationship as it’s displayed on the various search engines.
 It’s important.

 Meta Description